Ajayab05/Blue-Green-Deployment/README.md

 Access Jenkins UI and Complete Setup

-You’ll see a long alphanumeric string after running the command — this is your initial Jenkins admin password.
+You will see a long alphanumeric string after running the command — this is your initial Jenkins admin password.

 1. Open your browser and navigate to:
 ```bash